 Free China VPNs

-There are a number of “free” VPN solutions that exist out there, however we do not recommend relying on them for the following reasons:
+There are a number of shady “free” VPN solutions that exist out there, however we do not recommend relying on them for the following reasons:

 - Lack of data privacy: Tech companies providing free services usually make money by selling your usage data and marketing data to advertisers.
 Since a VPN is supposed to protect your privacy, we would not recommend using a free VPN provider who sells your data.
 Some free services use a peer-to-peer method of tunneling data.
 This is not very secure as you never know who is handling your traffic.
+There have been reports of free peer-to-peer VPN networks being used by botnets to do illegal or spammy activities.

 As usual, you get what you pay for.
 Free VPNs will be prone to performance and privacy issues.
-Its definitely better to pay for a quality VPN service that you can depend on and trust.
+It is definitely better to pay for a quality VPN service that you can depend on and trust.
 If money is really an issue then you can consider cycling through the many VPN services that offer free trials / money-back guarantees.
 Just remember to cancel your subscription before they start charging you!

 If the above reasons are still not enough to deter you from using a free VPN you can check out the services:

 There used to be a number of VPN services sold on Taobao.com (the Chinese Ebay/Amazon) but they have suffered crack downs.
 Nowadays those services are not openly advertised as VPNs, but as “internet services” or “wall jumping” apps — basically secret code for VPNs.
+Unless you can read Chinese, we recommend you stay away from these services.

 One homegrown method of internet censorship circumvention is the use of something called “Shadowsocks”, which is a type of VPN / proxy that is popular among gamers in China.
 Unfortunately, the use of Shadowsocks is pretty hit or miss these days.
 You’ll have better luck using a VPN for most applications.